 Of course, we, in the family are great fans of cake frosting.
 The frosting on this cake was a medley of heavy cream, whipped cream, confectioners’ sugar and laced with pandan bottled extract.
 The piece de resistance was a wallop of sweet Macapuno strings (also called “coconut sport”) to further drive home the dessert’s decadence.
 Is there any doubt now why my sons travel far to come home to this cake?

-Graduation greetings: We proudly congratulate our son, Toby, who graduates from Drexel University, Class 2012, BA Communications & Global Journalism, minor in Sociology, cum laude.
+Graduation greetings: We proudly congratulate our son, Constante, who graduates from Drexel University, Class 2012, BA Communications & Global Journalism, minor in Sociology, cum laude.

 This Pandan cake with a creamy coconut -pandan frosting is based on a basic sponge cake recipe.
 The original recipe suggests boiling some pandan leaves and using the water from it to flavor the sponge cake.
 I tried that and it gave us a delicate, tender flavor and aroma.
 Then I baked the same recipe again, this time using the bottled pandan flavoring essence, which I got from the Asian grocery.
 Both ways, the pandan cake remains a constant hit at home. *Notes on Pandan: Cookbook author, Ginny Roces de Guzman refers to pandan as the “vanilla” of the east for the fragrance and flavor its elongated blade-like leaves impart to both sweet and savory dishes.
 She further suggests wrapping, tying and lining pans with pandan leaves for an intense hue and unique flavor.
 Recipe adapted from the cookbook “Bake Me a Cake” by Ginny Roces de Guzman.